SaraVictorFernandez/ImageManagerF5/backend/readme.md

   - 404 Not Found: Image not found
   - 500 Internal Server Error: Deletion failed

+### Accessing Images

+Images can be accessed directly through their URLs.
+When you upload an image, you'll receive a URL in the format `/uploads/{filename}`.
+You can access the image by:

+1. Using the full URL: `http://localhost:8080/uploads/{filename}`
+2. Using the relative URL: `/uploads/{filename}`

+For example, if you uploaded an image and received the URL `/uploads/abc123.jpg`, you can use via `http://localhost:8080/uploads/abc123.jpg`

 ### Supported Image Types
 - JPEG